thi-ng/tpl-umbrella-fxhash/README.md

 [Vite](https://vitejs.dev/) (the build tool used here) wraps [Rollup](https://rollupjs.org/) to bundle all sources & referenced assets for production.
-Furthermore, all unused code will be removed and the template is configured to also minify the HTML wrapper and CSS stylesheets.
+Furthermore, all unused code will be removed and the template is configured to also minify the included HTML wrapper and CSS stylesheets.

 ```bash
 # create production build